chpoonag/bandwagon/README.md

-# Study of Bandwagon Effect by Simulation
+# Study of Bandwagon Effect on Binary Decision Making by Simulation